javascript-tutorial/en.javascript.info/1-js/7-deeper/2-closure/article.md

     The line `var phrase = "Hello"` has two actions in it: variable declaration `var` and assignment `=`.

-    The declaration is hoisted, but the assignment is not.
-So the code works essentially as this:
+    The declaration is processed at the start of function execution (hoisted), but the assignment is not.
+So the code works essentially like this:

     ```js run
     function sayHi() {